 I started learning by walking into a great store and gleaning all of their creativity by studying their displays.
 I still do it.
 But I wish someone could’ve helped me, or even if there was a class I could take.

 So here are a few tips about merchandising,styling and display if you feel the same way!

 1. Create a display that gathers like-minded objects.
-Everything in this case has a “collected” feel.From the old bottle to the statue, it all feels old, like it could be out of someone’s curiosity cabinet. it all goes together in theme and color scheme.it makes it feel cohesive.
+Everything in this case has a “collected” feel.From the old bottle to the statue, it all feels old, like it could be out of someone’s curiosity cabinet.
+It all goes together in theme and color scheme and it makes it feel cohesive.